LukeGarnham/Stumps-and-Studs-MS4/README.md

  2a)  On the Personal Details tab, the full name is not populated.
 The Email Address will be pre-populated if the user has an account and is logged in.
 The Phone Number field will only be pre-populated if the user has saved a default one.
 All 3 fields are required so the Delivery Address tab and Next button are disabled.
 They remain disabled until a value is entered into all 3 fields.
 Once the last of the 3 fields has a value, they are enabled.
 When a value is removed from any one of the 3 fields, they are disabled again.
 The Summary & Pay is disabled throughout.
 On the Delivery Address tab, the Street Address 1, Town/City and Country fields are all required.
 These will already be pre-populated if the user is logged in and has previously saved their default delivery details.
 Otherwise they will be blank.
 In the instance of a user who is either not logged in or is logged in but hasn't saved their default details, the required fields will be blank.
 The Summary & Pay tab and Next button are disabled but the Personal Details tab and Previous button are enabled.
 When all 3 required fields have a value, the Summary & Pay tab and Next button are enabled.
 When a value is removed (including resetting the Country field), they are disabled again.
 If a user has saved their default delivery details, the required fields on the Delivery Details tab are already populated - the Next button and Summary & Pay tabs are both enabled.
  2b)  The form is pre-populated with the users default phone number and default delivery details.
- 2c)  When the checkout form is submitted, if the Save delivery checkbox is ticked, the default details are updated.
+ 2c)  When the checkout form is submitted, if the save delivery checkbox is ticked, the default details are updated.
 The new details can be seen in the Account page.
- 2d)  When submitting the form with the Save delivery checkbox unticked, the default delivery information should not be saved/updated.
-However, I uncovered a bug here during testing whereby the expected results was not achieved and instead, the default details were saved/updated regardless of whether the Save delivery checkbox was ticked or unticked.
+ 2d)  When submitting the form with the save delivery checkbox unticked, the default delivery information should not be saved/updated.
+However, I uncovered a bug here during testing whereby the expected result was not achieved and instead, the default details were saved/updated regardless of whether the save delivery checkbox was ticked or unticked.
 I have addressed this bug in the [Bugs Encountered During Testing](#save-default-information) section below and have now managed to get this working as expected.
  2e)  If the form is not successfully submitted (i.e. an incorrect card number (0000000000000000) is used), then the default delivery details do not get saved (or updated).

  3a)  If the card number is blank when the form is submitted, Stripe returns a message 'Your card number is incomplete' and the form is not submitted.
 If the card number is incomplete (424242424242____), when tabbing or clicking to another field (i.e. the expiry date field), a Stripe error message appears to inform the user that 'Your card number is incomplete.'
 The Complete Order button gets disabled.
 Entering an incorrect card number results in one of two things happening; either Stripe provides a notification such as 'Your card number is invalid' and the Complete Order button gets disabled (9999999999999999), OR the form can be submitted and then Stripe validates the card number and the same notification appears on screen to inform users that 'Your card number is invalid' (0000000000000000).